johnliu55tw/debian-packaging/README.md

 sub   rsa3072 2020-11-14 [E] [expires: 2022-11-14]
 ```

-The **last eight hexadecimal digits** of the second line is the key ID, in my
+The hexadecimal digits in the second line is *Key fingerprint* (
+`2734 D509 0EEC 923C 2FAB  2037 3EAF B456 7F85 1F68`), and the last
-case it's `7F851F68`.
-Run this command to submit your key to Ubuntu keyserver:
+eight digits is *key ID* (`7F851F68`).
+Run the following command to submit your
+key to Ubuntu keyserver:

 ```bash
 $ gpg --keyserver keyserver.ubuntu.com --send-keys <Key ID>
 ```

-In my case the command will be:
+In my case the command is:

 ```bash
 $ gpg --keyserver keyserver.ubuntu.com --send-keys 7F851F68
 ```

-Then head to https://launchpad.net/~/+editpgpkeys and copy the
+Then head to https://launchpad.net/~/+editpgpkeys and copy the Key fingerprint
-"Key fingerprint" into the text box, in my case it's
-`2734 D509 0EEC 923C 2FAB  2037 3EAF B456 7F85 1F68`.
-Now click "Import Key",
-and you should see a prompt on the page similar to this:
+into the text box.
+Now click "Import Key", and you should see a prompt on the
+page similar to this:

 > A message has been sent to `johnliu55tw@gmail.com`,
 > encrypted with the key